San Miniato and the White Truffle: Tuscany’s Autumn Ritual

 Papaveri e Papere (Via Dalmazia 159)

-A more contemporary expression of Tuscan cuisine, pairing truffle with lighter, modern dishes and a well-curated wine list.
-Perfect if you prefer refined plating without losing the regional soul.
+A more contemporary approach to Tuscan cuisine, pairing truffle with lighter, modern dishes while maintaining strong regional roots.

 Il Convio (Via San Maiano 2)